TeachBooks/mirror_mude_book/book/sandbox/SanPart/premath/00_04_MeanVar.md

 \hat{\sigma}_{X}^2 = \frac{1}{m-1}\sum_{i=1}^m (x_i-\hat{\mu}_X)^2
 $$

 Note that here we divide by $m-1$ instead of $m$.
 The reason is that otherwise you would get a sample variance which on average would deviate from the true value.
 In other words, by dividing by $m-1$ we guarantee that if you would repeatedly determine the sample variance based on a new set of $m$ observations, the average of these sample variances converges to the true variance.
+For large $m$ this of course does not matter much.

 The standard deviation $\sigma_X$ of random variable $X$ is given by the square root of its variance.